kumprj/chicago-cfa/README.md

 # blackhawks-cfa
-Text alerts if the Blackhawks got us free chick fil a.
+Text alerts if the Blackhawks got us free chick fil a by scoring in the first period of a home game.
+App hosted on AWS with API Gateway, Lambda, and DynamoDB.